tokyoishy/tokyoishy.github.io/about.md

 ---
-title: /
+title: /about
-layout: about
+layout: page
-permalink: /
+permalink: /about/
 ---

-# ismaeel
+# about me

-test
+cyberrrr